On two-variable guarded fragment logic with expressive local Presburger constraints: Two-variable guarded fragment with local Presburger quantifiers GP²

-Let $\bbN$ denote the set of natural numbers $\{0,1,2,\ldots\}$.
-We fix a vocabulary $\Sigma$ consisting of only unary and binary predicates and there is no constant symbol.
-We will consider the logic with the equality predicate.
-As usual, for a vector $\vx$ of variables, we write $\varphi(\vx)$ to denote that the free variables in the formula $\varphi$ are exactly those in $\vx$.
+We fix a vocabulary $\Sigma$ consisting of only unary and binary predicates.
+We do not allow for constant symbols and we will consider the logic with the equality predicate.
+As usual, for a vector $\vx$ of variables, $\varphi(\vx)$ denotes a formula $\varphi$ whose free variables are exactly those in $\vx$.